pyxem/pyxem/docs/source/post_facto_imaging.rst

 Note: It is important to ensure that the SED data is well aligned when interpreting contrast in virtual images.

+Virtual images are typically formed to obtain diffraction contrast.
+A virtual bright-field (VBF) image is formed by plotting the intensity within a disk positioned at the centre of the diffraction pattern, around the direct beam.
+Virtual dark-field (VDF) images are formed by plotting the intensity within pixels not containing the direct beam.
+This integration window may typically be either an annulus positioned around the centre of the diffraction pattern, or a disk centered on a particular diffracted beam.
+Examples of such virtual images are shown below.

 .. figure:: images/vdf_example.png